 - iPad mini 2

-Naim, Bose, Bang & Olufsen, Devialet, Dynaudio, Bowers & Wilkins, Bluesound, Libratone, Denon and the Apple-owned Beats were all name-dropped at WWDC 2017, while Sonos made big waves when it said it would support AirPlay 2 in its newer products.
+Naim, Bose, Bang & Olufsen, Devialet, Dynaudio, Bowers & Wilkins, Bluesound, Libratone, Denon and the Apple-owned Beats all have devices that use the technology.
+But perhaps the biggest of all is AirPlay 2 Sonos products, of which there are plenty.

-Here's just a selection of some of the products that support AirPlay 2:
+Here's just a selection of some of the audio products that support AirPlay 2:

-Bang & Olufsen: Beoplay M3, Beoplay M5, Beoplay A6, Beoplay A9 mk2, BeoSound 1, BeoSound 2, BeoSound 35, BeoSound Essence mk2, BeoSound Core, BeoSound Shape (via Core), BeoVision Eclipse (audio only), 2018 versions of BeoSound 1 and 2
+Bang & Olufsen: Beosound Level, Beosound Emerge, Beoplay M3, Beoplay M5, Beoplay A6, Beoplay A9 (mk2, mk3 and mk4), Beosound 1 (first and second generation), BeoSound 2 (first and second generation), Beosound 35, Beosound Essence mk2, Beosound Shape (via Core), BeoVision Eclipse (audio only), 2018 versions of Beosound 1 and 2, Beosound Balance, Beosound Edge, Beosound Stage

 Pioneer: SX-S30DAB stereo receiver and SC-LX901, SC-LX801, SC-LX701, VSX-LX503, VSX-LX303, VSX-933, VSX-S520 and VSX-S520D AV receivers